Ridge Regularized Estimation of VAR Models for Inference: Standard Inference

-This result is key as it allows, under the stated assumptions on the penalizer, to construct valid asymptotic confidence intervals and, specifically, perform impulse response inference, as done in the simulations of Section \ref{section:monte_carlo_simulations}.
-Note that RLS impulse response inference can thus be done following the standard Delta method approach, c.f. \cite{lutkepohl2005new}.
+This result is key as it allows, under the stated assumptions on the penalizer, to construct valid asymptotic confidence intervals and, specifically, perform impulse response inference, as done in the simulations of Section \ref{section:monte_carlo_simulations} using the Delta Method, c.f. \cite{lutkepohl2005new}.